jenkinsci/codesonar-plugin/README.md

 ### Note on visibility filters

-The CodeSonar warning *visibility filter* allows you to specify exactly which warnings you are interested in: for example, you might be interested in all warnings, or only in active warnings (that is, those that are not marked as "suppressed", "fixed", "invalid", etc.).
+The CodeSonar warning *visibility filter* allows you to specify exactly which warnings you are interested in: for example, you might be interested in all warnings, or only in active warnings.
 Defaults to "active".
+With factory settings, the "active" filter includes only warnings that are not marked as "suppressed", "fixed", "invalid", etc.

 The CodeSonar *new warnings filter* allows you to specify exactly what warnings will be considered new.
-By default, the plugin will attempt to use the filter named "new".
+Defaults to "new".
 With CodeSonar factory settings, the "new" filter includes only warnings that were issued for the first time in the current analysis.

 * You can specify a warning visibility filter by *name* or by numeric *ID*.
 * The available warning visibility filters for a given hub user account are those for which the account has `NAMEDSEARCH_READ` permission.
 The exception is the **all** filter, which is always available to all users.